• Skip to primary navigation

 Our RV & Boat Mobile Internet Overview

-Last Major Update: October 2024
+Last Major Update: July 2025

 We began standardizing on Peplink routers back in 2015.
-We use different combinations of their routers in our vehicles, and have are constantly testing different configurations.
+We use different combinations of their routers in our vehicles, and are constantly testing different configurations.

 When we leave one of our vehicles behind in storage, we do leave behind a spare data plan in an older single modem Pepwave router for remote monitoring.